shtuuch/multiqueue/README.md

 ## Further enhancement

-- Provide different Key selection strategies (beside round robin)
+- Provide different Key selection strategies (beside round robin).
 - active_partitions list may use intrusive containers from Boost.
 This would allow not to allocate memory on heap just to store pointers.
+- Use more than one worker thread

 ## Build